InternetUser123823/Alzheimer-s-CNN-MRI-Imaging-Classification/README.md

 ## Dataset
 The dataset used in this project was obtained from Mendeley Data: "Advancing Alzheimer’s Disease Detection in Clinical Settings: MRI Image Data" by Abu Sufian.

 This publicly available dataset contains 6,400 preprocessed MRI images.
-However, patient-level demographic and clinical information was not available, limiting the ability to account for patient-specific factors in model development and evaluation.
+However, patient-level demographic and clinical information was unavailable, limiting the ability to account for patient-specific factors during model development and evaluation.
+Additionally, the substantial class imbalance, particularly the limited number of ModerateDemented images, was taken into consideration during model development and training.
 A breakdown of the dataset by diagnostic class and split is shown below.

 | Class | Training | Test | Total |
 |---|---:|---:|---:|